Warda Ahmed Souleimane: Activism

 On 31 October 2025, Souleimane was arrested in Nouakchott by unidentified police officers; at the time of her arrest, no details were shared by authorities about why she had been arrested or where she had been taken.
 Media reports suggested that the arrest was linked to a post she had made on Facebook calling for the peaceful mobilisation against systemic discrimination from local authorities against Mauritania.
 The arrest also took place days after she returned to the country from the Gambia, where she had participated in a side event of the 85th Ordinary Session of the African Commission on Human and Peoples' Rights, in which she had described the system in Mauritania as "apartheid à la mauritanienne" that limited access to opportunities based on descent and social status, during a talk on racial discrimination.
 Following her return to Mauritania, Souleimane had been subjected to a smear campaign on social media by government-organised non-governmental organisations.

 Souleimane's whereabouts were confirmed following a court appearance on 5 November at the regional court of Nouakchott-Ouest where she was charged with "inciting the population to overthrow the regime" and stated to have been held at the headquarters of the Cybercrime Unit.
 During a court hearing in which she did not have legal representation, Souleimane acknowledged having written the Facebook post, but denied that it had called for violence and stated it was within her rights to freedom of impression.
 The prosecutor requested that Souleimane be held in pre-trial detention.

 Front Line Defenders stated that Souleimane's detention was linked to her "peaceful and legitimate work defending human rights and denouncing racial discrimination" in Mauritania and called for her immediate and unconditional release.
 The African Commission on Human and Peoples' Rights expressed its concern about Souleimane's arrest, which they linked to her attendance at its 85th Ordinary Session, and called on Mauritanian authorities to take "all necessary measures" for her release should no charges be brought against her.

+On 6 November 2025, Souleimane was released after appearing at Nouakchott West Court and was placed under judicial supervision.